NRCardenas/-AFNT-Autonomous-Financial-News-Tool/README.md

 Finally, the recollection of macro economic data is done by the user.
 This could be done with other pay API.

 ## Cost
 As this progam depends on Open AI technology, the price can be seen on its website.
-Also, the tool uses BING WEB Search API, that has a free option that is more than perfect for this purpose.
+Also, the tool uses BING WEB Search API, that has a free option which is more than perfect for this purpose.

 ## Requirements and Dependencies

 The required libraries are:
-yfinance
+ - yfinance
-openai
+ - openai
-pandas
+ - pandas
-request
+ - request
-tkinter (ttk)
+ - tkinter (ttk)
-openpyxl
+ - openpyxl
-calendar
+ - calendar

-Altough it is not a API, the tool uses the BING WEB Search API.
+Altough it is not a library, the tool uses the BING WEB Search API.

 ## Contact: